ikuhamada/state-examples/README.md

 Input examples for STATE, a plane-wave pseudopotential implementation of the electronic structure method based on density functional theory.

-To run STATE, make symbolic links to the STATE executable and pseudopotentials in the working directory, and execute
+To run STATE, make symbolic links to the STATE executable and pseudopotentials in the working directory and execute, for instance:

     $ mpirun -np 4 ./STATE < input_file > output_file